Facchino Photography is the official photographer of Rio Del Lago 100 Miler.

 Drop Bag Return

-All drop bags must be retrieved at the finish line on event weekend.
+All drop bags must be retrieved at the finish line on event weekend, by 12PM (noon) on Sunday (real clock time, not race clock time).
 If you must leave early, please have a friend or family member pick up your drop bag.
-Any unclaimed drop bags on race evening will be donated to charity on Monday following the race.
+Any unclaimed drop bags remaining after the finish will be donated to charity on Monday following the race.
 We will NOT mail drop bags after the event.
 Thank you for your cooperation and understanding with our updated policy.
 Race management works very hard to expedite drop bag retrieval in a timely manner.
 However, we ask for your patience.
 All drop bags on course will not be returned to Beal's Point (finish line) until the aid station is officially closed.
-If you need your bag sooner, please make arrangements to retrieve.
+If you need your bag sooner, please make arrangements to retrieve them from the aid station.
 Thanks for your understanding and assistance with these guidelines.

-Excellent areas from which to view runners are Beal's Point, Granite Bay Horse Assembly, Rattlesnake Bar, Overlook, No Hands Bridge and the Cool Fire Station.
+Excellent areas from which to view runners are Beal’s Point, Granite Beach, Rattlesnake Bar, and the Auburn Dam Overlook.

 Park fees: Rio Del Lago travels through the California State Parks – Gold Fields District and the Auburn State Recreation Area.